bradleybossard/pandoc_resume/resume.md

 * [Finish Drawing] - Web app for drawing and navigating drawing gallery.
 Developed for [Wacom Inkation] hackathon and placed 3rd.
 Built using Javascript / Angular/ Mongo / Node JS and Wacom WILL library.

-* [BH Touch table] - Interactive tabletop timeline.
+* [History Of Baker Hughes] - Interactive tabletop timeline.
 Built using Javascript / jQuery / HTML5 canvas as a Chrome App.

 * [HP Discover Mobility Experience] - Trade show piece.
 Built with Javascript / Angular as a Chrome App.